MvvmCross/MvvmCross/readme.md

 # Getting started

-To learn about what MVVM is... please go look on Bing, Google, StackOverflow or somewhere!
+To learn about what MVVM is... please go look on Bing, Google, or StackOverflow.

-To see how MvvmCross provides ViewModels, Views and bindings, see the tutorial - https://github.com/slodge/MvvmCross/wiki/Tutorial
+To see how MvvmCross provides ViewModels, Views and bindings, see the tutorial steps in the wiki - https://github.com/slodge/MvvmCross/wiki/_pages

 # The story...

 This project was born from:

 - a branch of the MonoCross project, moving away from MVC and towards MVVM
-- an extension project from www.Cirrious.com
+- an extension project from http://www.cirrious.com
 - some ideas from MvvmLight
-- some ideas from Phone7.Fx (OpenNetCF?)
+- some ideas from Phone7.Fx (OpenNetCF)

 # Current state

 Currently working:

 - Android
-- Console
+- Touch - fully working on iPhone - some iPad master/detail/popup/etc code working on the MWC sample
 - WindowsPhone
-- Touch - mostly working but iPhone only - iPad master/detail/popup/etc all to follow
 - CustomerManagement sample
 - A Tutorial sample
+- Console (partly working)

 Currently not progressed: